Skip to content

 RAG as a Recommendation Engine

-Here's the mental shift that changed everything for me: stop thinking about RAG as a pipeline of retrieval → augmentation → generation.
+A useful mental model: stop thinking about RAG as a pipeline of retrieval → augmentation → generation.
 Start thinking about it as a recommendation engine wrapped around language models.

-Once you make this shift, everything becomes clearer.
-You stop obsessing over prompt templates and start focusing on what actually matters: getting the right information in front of the LLM.
+This reframing clarifies what matters.
+Instead of obsessing over prompt templates, focus on getting the right information in front of the LLM.

 flowchart TD